-Eddington has created music and sound design for over 25 theater and dance productions across Canada, including work presented by Tarragon Theatre, the Guelph Contemporary Dance Festival, and Sudbury Theatre Centre.
-He is also a theater writer/performer, integrating live music into his shows.
+Eddington’s many pieces for young and community musicians include Living Soul composed for the Suzuki String School of Guelph.
+He created immersive sound design and choral music for Tilescapes at Jumblies Theatre, through a community process.
+He was recently commissioned by the Toronto Consort, VIVA Singers, and Blythwood Winds to compose collaborative theatrical works for narrator, sung voice, and period instruments.
+He has been a music director and sound design for over 25 theater and dance productions across Canada, including work presented by Tarragon Theatre, the Guelph Contemporary Dance Festival, and Sudbury Theatre Centre.
+He is also a theater writer/performer, often integrating live music into his shows.

 Alex Eddington’s recent recordings include Picking Wild Berries (Chronos Vocal Ensemble) and A Present From a Small Distant World (KC VITAs choir) and Big Muddy (junctQín keyboard collective).
 His debut album “A Present From a Small Distant World” – a collaboration with soprano Kristin Mueller-Heaslip – was released worldwide by Redshift Records in February 2021.
 The Odin String Quartet are featuring his piece gibbons vs. Gibbons on their upcoming album.

 Alex is also a high school music/drama teacher, bird enthusiast, playwright/storyteller, and the host of Fresh Sounds, Open Ears – a podcast about the intersections between contemporary composing, improvisation and music education in Canada.